How To Protect Your Skin During Radiation Treatment for Breast Cancer

 - Repeat again at bedtime or the next morning, but not within one hour of the next radiotherapy session.

 So to recap – two weeks prior to commencement of radiotherapy, you are following this protocol once per day.
-Once radiotherapy commences, you are using the calendula extract, the aloe vera gel, and the lavender oil mixed with coconut or hempseed oil twice per day (or more as your skin requires).
+Once radiotherapy commences, you are using the calendula oil, the aloe vera gel, and the lavender oil mixed with coconut or hempseed oil twice per day (or more as your skin requires).
 Continue this procedure on the weekends as well and continue doing this for a couple of weeks after the treatments end.
 The difference between following this protocol and not doing it is quite stunning.

 Why does it work so well?

-The calendula extract helps to heal the skin and works better than the commonly prescribed remedies, and it has anti-cancer properties.
+The calendula oil helps to heal the skin and works better than the commonly prescribed remedies, and it has anti-cancer properties.
 The aloe vera gel is well known for its burn healing benefits, plus one study showed it may also assist radiotherapy to do its job better.
 The lavender oil helps to heal burns and wounds and has natural anti-inflammatory, antibacterial, pain relieving and anti-cancer properties.
 Coconut oil helps to heal burns and keeps the skin well nourished with its essential fatty acids.
 Hempseed oil has pain relieving, anti-inflammatory, anti-bacterial, anti-cancer, anti-fungal and neuroprotective properties.

 Other tips – keep the area out of the sun while you are going through radiotherapy.
 Wear loose fitting cotton or natural fiber clothing.
-Avoid chlorine whenever you can, both in swimming pools and in shower water (use a good shower filter like these).
+Avoid chlorine whenever you can, both in swimming pools and in shower water (use a good shower filter like this).

 For more information on the healing effects of calendula, see my article The Benefits of Calendula Officinalis for Radiodermatitis.
 Also learn how curcumin can help you at this time: Going Through Radiotherapy For Breast Cancer?
 Better Take Curcumin